 What Is Lumbar Sacral Pain?

-Common causes of lumbar sacral pain
+Common causes of lumbar-sacral pain

-The treatment options for lumbar sacral pain
+The treatment options for lumbar-sacral pain

-Symptoms of lumbar sacral pain
+Symptoms of lumbar-sacral pain

-What to do if you have lumbar sacral pain
+What to do if you have lumbar-sacral pain

-The first step is to talk to your doctor, who can then diagnose the problem and recommend a course of action.
+The first step is to talk to your doctor, who can diagnose the problem and recommend a course of action.
 Here are five things you can do to help alleviate your pain:

 3. Drink water.
 Dehydration is a common cause of back pain.
 Make sure you drink enough water each day to stay hydrated.